Skip to content

 Historysave_conversation, close_conversation, search_history, sync_sessionConversations as living documents, plus full-text search

 execute_vault_op is the gateway to all vault operations.
-It lists about 60 available tools at runtime, including vault_health_check, semantic_search, create_pptx, and others.
+It lists the available tools at runtime, including vault_health_check, semantic_search, create_pptx, and others.
 The list is generated from the plugin's tool registry, so new tools show up automatically without any config changes.

 get_context is meant to be called first in every conversation.
 It returns user profile, memory, behavioral patterns, vault statistics, available skills, and rules.